Royal College of Pharmacy: History

-The Royal Pharmaceutical Society was founded on 15 April 1841 as the Pharmaceutical Society of Great Britain, and headquartered at 17 Bloomsbury Square, London.
+The Royal College of Pharmacy was founded on 15 April 1841 as the Pharmaceutical Society of Great Britain, and headquartered at 17 Bloomsbury Square, London.
 Among its founding members were Jacob Bell and William Allen.
 The Northern British (Scottish) branch began the same year with nine founders including William Flockhart and John Duncan.
 From 1843, it had a royal charter that identified its chief objectives as the advancement of chemistry and pharmacy, the promotion of a system of education for its practitioners, and the legal protection of its members.

 Headquarters

-The headquarters of the society are on East Smithfield Road, located near Whitechapel and St Katharine Docks in London, UK.
+The headquarters of the college are on East Smithfield Road, located near Whitechapel and St Katharine Docks in London, UK.
 From 1976 until 2015 the Royal Pharmaceutical Society's headquarters was in Lambeth on Lambeth High Street, London, UK.

 Membership

-The Society currently offers five categories of membership:
+The college currently offers five categories of membership: